-During the fall and spring semesters, degree-seeking students in the School of Education may register for courses in another school at Johns Hopkins University by submitting a Registration Form (downloadable from the OneStop Web site at http://onestop.jhu.edu/education/media/files/registration/Registration%20Form08%20 SOE%20%283%29.pdf) with the host school's course and section number.
+During the fall and spring semesters, degree-seeking students in the School of Education may register for courses in another school at Johns Hopkins University by submitting a Registration Form (downloadable from the OneStop Web site at http://onestop.education.jhu.edu/online-forms/) with the host school's course and section number.
 This form may be submitted in person, by fax at 410-516-9817, or by mail to:

-Office of the Registrar School of Education Johns Hopkins University 6740 Alexander Bell Drive, Suite 110 Columbia, MD 21046-2100
+Office of the Registrar Johns Hopkins University School of Education 6740 Alexander Bell Drive, Suite 110 Columbia, MD 21046-2100 offering the course.
+Graduate Special Students (Non-Degree) in the School of Education are not permitted to register interdivisionally.

 The student's academic adviser must approve the interdivisional registration and documentation of the approval should be attached to the Registration Form.
 Payment for the course should be included with the Registration Form.
 All appropriate approval signatures from the School of Education must be obtained before the registration can be processed.
-Students pay the per-credit rate of the school offering the course.
-Graduate Special Students (Non-Degree) in the School of Education are not permitted to register interdivisionally.
+Students pay the per-credit rate of the school